vijay-volety/alumniconnect/README.md

 # Alumni Association Platform

 🛠️ Project Contributors
-This alumni association platform was collaboratively developed by me and my team VIJAY VOLETY AND RAZIYA MOHAMMAD  as part of a team project to streamline alumni networking and engagement.
+This alumni association platform was collaboratively developed by me and my team SRAVANTHI AKULA AND RAZIYA MOHAMMAD  as part of a team project to streamline alumni networking and engagement.

 ## Getting Started